Helvetica's Feathered Friends

 Another, identical one was offered on ebay in November 2009, (obviously from the same casts) and was bought by my friend Reid Goldsborough.

-Update: Reid has done some very clever research into these (and other) owl objects and has discovered that they were part of a promotion by Proctor & Gamble Co. for Crest toothpaste given to dentists in the late 1960s.
+Update: Reid has done some very clever research into these (and other) owl objects and has discovered that they were part of a promotion by Proctor & Gamble Co. for Crest toothpaste given to dentists in the Late 1960s.
 See his owl medals website for lots of information about them (near the bottom of that page).

 This object was described as a vintage Greek paperweight.
 It is 7.5 cm (3") diameter and weighs 210g.
-It was apparently made in Greece, as a paperweight or tourist momento, because the back of it is protected by felt and stuck onto this is the original label in English, French, German and Greek describing the coin it was made from (a tetradrachm) and what appears to be the manufacturers reference number: No. 3 DE 21.693 and Made in Greece.
-Owl paperweight
+It was apparently made in Greece, as a paperweight or tourist momento, because the back of it is protected by felt and stuck onto this is the original label in English, French, German and Greek describing the coin it was made from (a tetradrachm) and what appears to be the manufacturers reference number: No. 3 ΔE 21.693 and Made in Greece.

 Owl pendant